The art of paying yourself a compliment.

 The philosophy of MindFlowers is to treat your mind as a metaphorical garden.
 Do you want to cultivate a garden or a scrap heap?
 Grow flowers or let the weeds run wild?

-As with all gardens over time, we want change so we plant new seeds to replace those missing blooms and get it back to full glory.
+As with all gardens over time, we want to change so we plant new seeds to replace those missing blooms and get back to full glory.
 It’s ongoing work, but it’s so worth the time you invest.

 How do you do it?

 You start today.
-Grab a journal and write whatever your compliment or act of kindness to yourself.
+Grab a journal and write your compliment or act of kindness to yourself.
 Then write your 3 favourite things from today, or list 3 gratitudes.
 Whatever resonates with you in the moment, write it down.

 Taking 5 minutes to consciously become aware of these things holds more positive power for your mind and wellbeing than you’ll ever realise.
 Then on days of self-doubt or upset, sit and appreciate a few pages of these love notes to yourself.
 You’ll be amazed at what a boosting effect it has; because they are things you believe about yourself.
 It feels amazing.